inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/other-hazards.rst

 ANSWER  _____________________________________________________________

-*Note: You will now see that your results are different than the original InaSAFE runs,  this is because your extent window determines the area in which you are analysing the data.
+..
+Note:: You will now see that your results are different than the original InaSAFE runs,  this is because your extent window determines the area in which you are analysing the data.
 The next chapter will show you how to change this if needed.*

 You have now gone through InaSAFE using 4 different natural hazards, changing a variety of paramaters and analysing the results.
 This chapter has been designed to help you understand a little more about InaSAFE as well as where you can go for help.